Graco Pack 'n Play On the Go Bassinet Review

 The Graco took almost seven minutes to set up with the bassinet.
 If you include the accessories, it takes closer to nine.
 The Graco has a lot of moving parts, but the directions are shown on the play yard bottom (above left) and include locking the sidebars and pressing down on the center of the yard.
 The fabric snaps to the frame, and the mattress secures with velcro.
 The bassinet clips over the top rail and uses the same bed as the play yard bottom.
 Folding requires pressing on the side rail button (above right) and pulling up on the bottom handle.

-This Graco is spot clean only with soap and warm water, so we recommend purchasing a fitted sheet to keep the mattress cleaner.
+This Graco sleeper is spot clean only with soap and warm water, so we recommend purchasing a fitted sheet to keep the mattress cleaner.

-The wider width of the Graco also means a baby could turn sideways and end up with their mouth against fabric instead of the mesh.
+The broader width of the Graco also means a baby could turn sideways and end up with their mouth against fabric instead of the mesh.
 The Pack 'n Play would have a higher breathability score if the bassinet were all mesh.

 The Pack 'n Play mattress is average for compression compared to the competition making the mattress firm, but not the best in the group.